Soundproofing a Room Cost

 • Acoustic Insulation and Plasterboard – Mineral wool between joists and a layer of acoustic plasterboard.
 The cost is around £60 per square metre supplied and fitted.

-• Resilient Bars and Double Plasterboard – A decoupled ceiling with resilient bars and two layers of acoustic plasterboard will cost around £110 per metre squared offering a noticeable reduction in both airborne and impact noise.
+• Resilient Bars and Double Plasterboard – A decoupled ceiling with resilient bars and two layers of acoustic plasterboard will cost around £110 per square metre offering a noticeable reduction in both airborne and impact noise.

 • High Spec Acoustic Ceiling Systems – Specialist floating ceiling or suspended systems with premium soundproofing boards will cost around £180 per square metre, often used in flats to reduce the sound.